polkadot-developers/knowledgebase/current/getting-started/glossary.md

 ## Rhododendron

-An Instant-Finality BFT consensus algorithm, one of a number of adaptions of PBFT for the blockchain.
+An Instant-Finality BFT consensus algorithm, one of a number of adaptations of PBFT for the blockchain.
 Others include Stellar's consensus algorithm and Tendermint.
 See the [Rhododendron crate](https://github.com/paritytech/rhododendron).